TOPLLab/topllab.github.io/warduino/latch/index.md

 ## Testing WARDuino

 We started designing the <span style="font-variant: small-caps;">latch</span> framework because there were no testing frameworks that met the requirements we needed to fully test WARDuino.
-Specifically, there was no testing framework that could help us execute large test suites such as the [official WebAssembly specication tests](https://github.com/WebAssembly/testsuite) on microcontrollers.
+Specifically, there was no testing framework that could help us execute large test suites such as the [official WebAssembly specification tests](https://github.com/WebAssembly/testsuite) on microcontrollers.
 Neither was there a framework that could easily test the debugger functionality.

 During developement, we found that the framework implements a few novel testing concepts, and solves some interesting problems that have not been previously explored.
 They are: